FLAVR: Flow-Agnostic Video Representations for Fast Frame Interpolation: Frame Interpolation using

 {\bf Representation Learning using \Ours{}} In order to successfully predict intermediate frames, it is essential for \Ours{} to accurately reason about motion trajectories, estimate and capture motion patterns specific to objects, and reconstruct both high level semantic detail and low level texture details.
 It is interesting to understand what types of motion information the networks learned and which tasks this representation is useful for.
 Therefore, we examine the possibility of using video frame interpolation in the context of unsupervised representation learning by pre-training \Ours{} on the task of frame interpolation, and reusing the learned feature representations for the tasks of action recognition, optical flow estimation, and motion magnification.
+This objective serves the dual purpose of providing insights into the nature of representations learnt during training frame interpolation models, while also improving the performance of downstream tasks compared to random initialization.